Three in five young people have experienced a mental health problem, or are close to someone who has.'

 We all need to maintain our mental health just as we do with our physical health.
-If someone breaks their arm or has any other physical problem, they would need to visit their GP and perhaps take medication to get better.
-Similarly, if someone experiences emotional or psychological problems they would also need to see a doctor or psychiatrist, take medication and/or make lifestyle changes to help look after their mental health.
+If someone breaks their arm or has any other physical problem, they would need to visit their GP.
+Similarly, if someone experiences emotional or psychological problems they would also need to seek advice and support.
+They might have a discussion with their doctor about suitable medication and be recommended to make lifestyle changes to help look after their mental health.

 Mental Capacity: Your rights